Hiepnguyenhoang/Traffic-light-STM32/README.md

 ## Introduction

 The Traffic Light Control handles three inputs from sensors representing vehicles on the South and West roads and pedestrian crossings - Walk.
+The system operates based on:
-In this project we use button for input.
+- Traffic lights in different directions must change from Go (green) -> Warning (yellow) -> Stop (red).
+When one light is in Go or Warning, the other direction's lights must be in Stop.
-- If button is pressed or held, logic sensor = 1 represents there is car or pedestrian crossings in that direction button is pressed or held.
+- priority: South-Walk-West. if the sensors in all directions are logic 1, the South's vehicles will move first, then the Walk, then the West.
-- If button isn't pressed or held, logic sensor = 0 represents there isn't car or pedestrian crossings in that direction button is pressed or held.
+- Alternate Right of Way: When multiple sensors detect a vehicle (sensor = 1), the traffic lights will turn green base on priority, alternating the right of way.
+For example, initially, the South direction is given priority, followed by the Walk (Pedestrian) signal and the South direction.
+If the South light is already Green, then if there is a vehicle in the West or Pedestrian crossings, the light in that direction will green although there's a vehicle in South direction

 This project is developed by a team has four members
 - Nguyễn Hoàng Hiệp